ALICE

 ALICE individuals struggle every month to afford basic necessary expenses like transportation, childcare, food and rent.

 Do I get a payday loan to buy school supplies and uniforms for my children?
 Do I pay utilities or rent this month?
-Do I buy the necessary medication or food for my table?
+Do I believe the necessary medication or food for my table?
 If an unexpected expense comes up, what bill can I pay late?

 These are the questions ALICE is faced with daily.
 ALICE plays an absolutely critical role in keeping any economy running, but unfortunately, they aren't always sure if they can take care of their most basic needs.
 What can be considered an inconvenience for some - a flat tire, a bump in the cost of your insurance premium, a winter electric bill - is an issue that can send ALICE spiraling towards poverty or homelessness.